 It is the policy of PVC Nursing and Allied Health Department that students present a professional, conservative appearance whenever representing the department.
-The clinical setting is not the place for nursing students to make a fashion statement.
-Students inappropriately dressed in the clinical area will be told to fix the problem, be sent home to change or sent home and given a clinical absence, at the discretion of the clinical instructor.
+Students inappropriately dressed in the clinical area will be told to fix the problem or sent home and given a clinical absence, at the discretion of the clinical instructor.
 This will be followed by a written warning.
 Inappropriate dress in the classroom will result in the student receiving a warning, and when possible, asked to remove the unsuitable items.